Note

 and N

-which may be specified using the PyTorch-friendly dim
+which can be specified using the PyTorch dim

 optional arguments: